Hampus Lindholm Game Preview: Bruins vs. Blue Jackets

 Lindholm Season Stats Insights

-- Lindholm has averaged 23:35 of ice time this season (with a plus-minus rating of +5).
+- In 23 games this season, Lindholm has a plus-minus of +8, while averaging 23:33 on the ice per game.

-- Lindholm has a goal in one of his 20 games playedthis year, but has yet to post a multi-goal effort.
+- In one of 23 games this season, Lindholm has scored a goal, but has not finished a game with two or more.

-- In five of 20 games this year, Lindholm has recorded a point, but he has no games yet with multiple points.
+- Lindholm has a point in six games this year through 23 games played, but none of those games resulted in a multi-point effort.

-- Lindholm has yet to record a multi-assist game this season despite registering one in four of 20 games played.
+- Lindholm has yet to record a multi-assist game this season despite registering one in five of 23 games played.

-- Lindholm's implied probability to go over his point total is 41.7% based on the odds.
+- The implied probability is 43.5% that Lindholm hits the over on his points prop total based on the odds.

-- Given his moneyline odds, Lindholm has an implied probability of 33.9% of going over his assist prop bet.
+- The implied probability of Lindholm going over his assist prop bet, based on the odds, is 35.7%.

 Sign up for Underdog fantasy today.